NVIDIA-AI-IOT/torch2trt/README.md

 ### Option 2 - With plugins (experimental)

-To install with plugins to support some operations in PyTorch that are not natviely supported with TensorRT, call the following
+To install with plugins to support some operations in PyTorch that are not natively supported with TensorRT, call the following

 > This currently only includes a plugin for ``torch.nn.functional.interpolate``